gundlev/gundlev.github.io/articles/docker-101.md

 ## Step 1 - Server setup

-I spun up a virtual 64 bit Centos server on Digital Ocean with 512 MB memory and a 20 GB disk.
-I prepare the server running the commands:
+Spin up a virtual server.
+You can use [Virtualbox](https://www.virtualbox.org/), but I decided to spin up a virtual 64 bit Centos server on Digital Ocean with 512 MB memory and a 20 GB disk (this server will in Docker context be referred to as the *host machine*).
+Prepare the server with the following commands:

 ```bash
 # List kernel version - it MUST be 3.10 or above